Equivariant K-theory of toric orbifolds: Cell-structure of orbifolds

-In this section we recall the concept of \emph{characteristic pairs} $(Q,\lambda)$ of \cite{DJ} and \cite{PS}, and explain how they are used to construct \emph{\quasitoric orbifolds} $X=X(Q,\lambda)$.
-We then recall invariant subspaces of $X$ corresponding to a face of $Q$, and local groups of these subspaces.
+In this section we briefly recall the concept of a \emph{characteristic pair} $(Q,\lambda)$ from \cite{DJ} and \cite{PS}, and explain how it is used to construct a \emph{\quasitoric orbifold} $X:=X(Q,\lambda)$.
+The main goal of this section is to introduce some sufficient conditions on a toric orbifold $X$ which is singular to have a cell structure.
+To complete this goal, we recall three additional concepts, namely the \emph{characteristic subspaces} of $X$, the {\it local groups} corresponding to a face and a vertex of it, and the {\it retraction} of the simple polytope $Q$.